KilledByAPixel/LittleJS/examples/breakoutTutorial/README.md

 ![LittleJS Screenshot](images/9.png)

+## Open the Project

+There is an empty template project provided in the examples folder to be used as a starting point.
+Go ahead and open the game.js file in whatever editor you prefer.
+I recommend [Visual Studio Code](https://code.visualstudio.com/).

+Open the index.html file in a web browser to run the game, it will display hello world by default.
+I recommend using the live server plugin for VS Code for faster iteration.

 ## Create the Bricks

 The first step is to make a 2D grid of brick objects in gameInit.
 As a placeholder we will create an EngineObject for each cell in the grid and set it to have a random color.